-- A new overhead instrument arm architecture designed to facilitate anatomical access from virtually any position. - A new digital endoscope architecture that creates a simpler, more compact design with improved vision definition and clarity. - An ability to attach the endoscope to any arm, providing flexibility for visualizing the surgical site. - Smaller, thinner arms with newly designed joints that offer a greater range of motion than before. - Longer instrument shafts designed to give surgeons greater operative reach. - Ease of use enhancements, including automated pre-surgical deployment of the da Vinci robot arms.
+- A new overhead instrument arm architecture designed to facilitate anatomical access from virtually any position. - · A new digital endoscope architecture that creates a simpler, more compact design with improved vision definition and clarity. - An ability to attach the endoscope to any arm, providing flexibility for visualizing the surgical site. - Smaller, thinner arms with newly designed joints that offer a greater range of motion than before. - Longer instrument shafts designed to give surgeons greater operative reach. - Ease of use enhancements, including automated pre-surgical deployment of the da Vinci robot arms.

 With the da Vinci Xi, we now offer hospitals a broader line of da Vinci Surgical Systems to match their surgical profile and patient care requirements.
 These include the da Vinci Si-e, a lower price system suited for surgeries requiring two instrument arms; the da Vinci Si, which has the capability of controlling three instrument arms; and the da Vinci Xi, which has four universal instrument arms that attach to a rotating overhead platform.
-We separately applied for FDA clearance for the da Vinci Xi Firefly, Vessel Sealer, and Stapler 45 products and received clearances for these products from June 2014 to August 2014.
-We received FDA clearance for the Integrated Table Motion for the da Vinci Xi Surgical System in the U.S. in January 2016.
-We received FDA clearance for the Single-Site instruments and the 30mm EndoWrist stapler products for the da Vinci Xi Surgical System in March 2016.
-In March 2016, we also received CE mark clearances in Europe for Single-Site instruments and the 30mm EndoWrist stapler products for the da Vinci Xi Surgical System.
+We separately applied for FDA clearance for the da Vinci Xi Firefly, Vessel Sealer, and Stapler 45 products and received clearances for these products in 2014.
+See the Clearances and Approvals section above for more information on regulatory clearances of the da Vinci Xi platform products.